Top Westchester County Assault Lawyers

 Call (914) 712-6878 now to schedule your free consultation and get started on your case.
 We also serve clients in Westchester County, New York City and the surrounding areas.

-Common Types of Assault We Defend in Westchester County, NY
+What Are Common Types of Assault We Defend Against?

 Assault in the First Degree - This Class B Felony carries a maximum sentence of up to 25 years in prison.
 The circumstances under which a person may be charged with Assault in the First Degree vary and they include: